Flutter-gg-1/Project-6/README.md

 ## Contact

-For more information, feel free to contact us via team_email@example.com or visit our GitHub profiles:
+For more information, feel free to contact us via Group-7@gmail.com or visit our GitHub profiles:
-- Basel-75
+- @Basel-75
-- Anas-Aljuhani
+- @Anas-Aljuhani
-- Ammarx9
+- @Ammarx9